jdgoal512/clue-solver/README.md

 # clue-solver
-An assistant for solving the board game clue
+A command-line assistant for solving the board game clue